-Repayment for thefts, even if petty, came in only one way – punishment!
+Repayment for thefts, even if petty, came in only one way – reprimand!
 Once as I chatted with Gurudev while he dressed for work, he looked at his wallet and noticed a few bills missing.
 He mumbled under his breath and casually mentioned the name of the person who probably stole the money.
 I asked him why he wasn’t calling out the guilty.
 He said it wasn’t required since that man would lose the benefit of some of his seva.
-The amount stolen was paltry, but the loss of months, if not years of seva, was substantial!
+The amount stolen was paltry, but the loss of months, if not years, of seva, was substantial!

-At the age of twenty, he got employed as a soil surveyor and started spending several months at camps in the hilly interiors of North India.
-His colleague-cum-devotee, Nagpal ji, says, “He would go to every stretch of land to examine soil samples.
-Difficult to navigate terrains did not bother him.
-Unless he had personally analysed the soil sample, he would not write a report on it”.
-The mahaguru justified his salary and did not compromise on effort.
+At the age of twenty, he got employed as a soil surveyor and started spending several months at camps in the hilly interiors of Northern India.
+According to Nagpal ji, “He would go to every stretch of land to examine the soil and was not bothered by terrains that were challenging to navigate.
+He would not write his report unless he had personally analysed the soil samples”.
+The mahaguru justified his salary and made no concessions in terms of effort.
 Whoever thinks great gurus have it easy must examine Gurudev’s life!